ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 {: #create-waf-override-options}

 - **DNS_DOMAIN_ID**:  The ID of DNS domain.
 Required.
-- **--json**: The JSON file or JSON string used to describe a override waf rule.
+- **--json**: The JSON file or JSON string used to describe a override WAF rule.
 Required.
    - The required fields in JSON data are `urls` and `rules`.
       - `urls`: URLs to be included in this rule definition.
 Wildcards are permitted.
       - `rules`: Change the action assigned to a WAF rule.
 The keys of this object are WAF rule IDs and the values must be a valid WAF action.
 Unless disabling the rule, ensure that you also enable the rule group that this WAF rule belongs to.
 Max length: 1024.